Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodology

-When $b_B(Z_i)$ only contains a constant for $B = L,U$, the estimator collapses back to the one for the unconditional generalized Lee bounds in \cite{semenova2020better}.
-Estimation of $\hat{\eta}$ can be done via modern machine learning such as random forests, deep neural networks, high-dimensional sparse likelihood and regression models, or other non- and semiparametric estimation methods with good approximation qualities for the nuisance functions at hand.
-The influence of their learning bias/approximation on the functional bound estimator is limited by the Neyman-orthogonality of the chosen moment functions \citep{chernozhukov2018double,semenova2020better}.
-In particular, under suitable conditions, the estimation does not affect the large sample distribution if the RMSE-approximation rates for the nuisance quantities $\hat{\eta} - \eta_0$ are of order $o((nk_B)^{-1/4})$.
-This is similar to standard DML estimation of conditional average treatment effects using Neyman-orthogonal moment functions for nonparametric projection \citep{semenova2021debiased}.
+Estimation of nuisance parameters $\hat{\eta}$ can be done via modern machine learning such as random forests, deep neural networks, high-dimensional sparse likelihood and regression models, or other non- and semiparametric estimation methods with good approximation qualities for the nuisance functions at hand.
+The influence of their learning bias/approximation on the functional bound estimator is limited by the Neyman-orthogonality of the chosen moment functions \citep{chernozhukov2018double,semenova2023generalized}.
+In particular, under typical basis choices and suitable regularity conditions, the estimation does not affect the large sample distribution if the $L_2$-approximation rates for all nuisance quantities $\hat{\eta} - \eta_0$ are of order $o((nk_B)^{-1/4})$ and the selection probabilities are $L_1$-consistent at rate $o({k_B}^{-1/2})$.
+The first condition is identical to standard DML estimation of conditional average treatment effects using Neyman-orthogonal moment functions for nonparametric projection \citep{semenova2021debiased}.
 When $z$ is one-dimensional, popular $k_B$ choices for many bases under weak smoothness assumptions are of rate $O(n^{1/5})$ leading to an overall RMSE convergence requirement for the nuisances of $o(n^{-3/10})$.
-This is a rate achievable by many nonparametric and machine learning estimators such as forests, deep neural networks, or high-dimensional sparse models under moderate complexity and/or dimensionality restrictions, see \cite{semenova2020better}, \cite{semenova2021debiased} and \cite{heiler2021effect} for examples.
+This is a rate achievable by many nonparametric and machine learning estimators such as forests, deep neural networks, or high-dimensional sparse models under moderate complexity and/or dimensionality restrictions, see \cite{semenova2023generalized}, \cite{semenova2021debiased}, and \cite{heiler2021effect} for examples.
+The additional weak $L_1$ condition is required to control the variance of the trimming indicators.
 More details regarding the technical assumptions can be found in Section \ref{sec_LargeSample1}.
-We also require that all components in $\hat{\eta}$ are obtained via $K$-fold cross-fitting \begin{mydef}\textbf{K-fold cross-fitting} (see Definition 3.1 in \cite{chernozhukov2018double}) Take a K-fold random partition $(I_f)_{f=1}^K$ of observation indices $[K] = \{1,\dots,n\}$ with each fold size $n_f = n/K$.
-For each $f \in [K] = \{1,\dots,K\}$, define $I_f^c := \{1,\dots,n\}\backslash I_f$.
-Then for each $f\in [K]$, the machine learning estimator of the nuisance function are given by Thus for any observation $i \in I_f$ the estimated score only uses the model for $\eta$ learned from the complementary folds $\psi_B(W_i,\hat{\eta}) = \psi_B(W_i,\hat{\eta}_{f})$. \end{mydef} The use of cross-fitting controls potential bias arising from over-fitting using flexible machine learning methods without the need to evaluate complexity/entropy conditions for the function class that contains true and estimated nuisance quantities with high probability.
-If finite dimensional parametric models such as linear or logistic are assumed and estimated for the nuisance quantities, the proposed methodology can be applied without the need for cross-fitting.
-Under suitable assumptions, the heterogeneous bound estimators are jointly asymptotically normal at each $z \in \mathcal{Z}$.
-For the complete definitions of the variance terms consider Appendix \ref{sec_variances1}.
-The variance can depend on the sample size and is generally increasing in norm if we allow the basis functions $b_B(z)$ to grow with the sample size.
-Thus, convergence is slower than the parametric rate equivalently to conventional nonparametric series regression \citep{belloni2015some}.
-If the approximation errors $r_{\theta_B}(z)$ are rather large, then this distributional result is still valid if centered around the best linear predictors of the true bounds $b_B(z)'\beta_{B,0}$ similar to the best linear predictor in standard regression estimation.